iassc badge and pmi badge

-Poka-yoke is simply a tool that helps you fix as well as prevent inadvertent errors caused by humans such as processing wrong material or workpiece, not following standard practices or procedures or not maintaining equipment.
-This is one of the most important topics in the Lean Six Sigma Black Belt and needs to be given attention in order to understand it correctly.
+What is mistake proofing in Lean Six Sigma?
+Poka-yoke Six Sigma is simply a tool that helps you fix as well as prevent inadvertent errors caused by humans such as processing wrong material or workpiece, not following standard practices or procedures or not maintaining equipment.
+One of the notable poka yoke examples is the design of car keys that can only be inserted into the ignition in one correct orientation, preventing the user from making a mistake.
+In the world of quality management, various poka yoke types are employed to prevent errors and enhance productivity across different industries. his is one of the most important topics in the Lean Six Sigma Black Belt and needs to be given attention in order to understand it correctly.
+Mistake proofing or Poka Yoke is a key principle in Six Sigma, ensures error prevention and in this article we will understand mistake proofing examples showcasing its effectiveness.

 Lean Six Sigma Green Belt Certification Overview of Poka-Yoke